Certified Appreciative Adviser

 -Angel Nevin, Certified Appreciative Adviser

 Thank you for your interest in becoming a Certified Appreciative Adviser!
-A candidate for the Appreciative Adviser Certification must submit a completed Application Packet (click here) to the Office of Appreciative Education via email to Smita Patel at patels@FAU.EDU.
+A candidate for the Appreciative Adviser Certification must submit a completed Application packet via email to the Office of Appreciative Education at firstname.lastname@example.org.
 Please make sure you download the PDF before trying to complete.
-There is a Frequently Asked Question section included in the Application Packet.

 - Completed Application packet with payment (unless a bundle package has been purchased)